jay-snee/kafka-consumer/README.md

 * A web pod to server the REST API
 * A Sidekiq async background worker for post processing
 * A Racecar Kafka consumer to recieve messages and add them to the procesing pipeline
-* A Producer which is a script in bin/ that loads 'articles' onto the Kafka queue
+* A Producer which is a script in bin/ that continually loads 'articles' onto the Kafka queue

 ## Test
 `rails test`